-We know that behaviour is a form of communication and behaviours of concern are often a communication that is saying they are finding it difficult to cope with issues either within their home or school life.
-This may cover a wide range of concern which could include unmatched learning, social issues or mental health issues.
+We know that behaviour is a form of communication.
+Pupils that display behaviours of concern are often expressing they are finding it difficult to cope with issues either within their home or school life.
+This may cover a wide range of concerns which could include unmatched learning, social issues or mental health issues.